zeserrado-marques/vacuole_count_liver_steatosis/README.md

 ## Vacuole Count Liver Steatosis

-Macro that counts vacuoles, counts vacuoles in fatty liver tissue, measures their shape descriptors, individual and total area.
+Macro that counts vacuoles in fatty liver tissue, measures their shape descriptors, individual and total area.
 Returns a table with said measurements and ROIs zip for post-analysis.

 Saturation and size threshold values and logit function retrieved from https://doi.org/10.1002/cyto.b.21790
 Please cite the paper if you use these macros.